OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 Initiates the sending of a message.

-Emits a `MessageCreated` event with a unique assigned message id.
+MUST generate a unique message identifier and return it.
+This identifier shall be used to track the lifecycle of the message in events and to perform actions related to the message.

+MUST emit a `MessageCreated` event.

-Emits a `MessageSent` event if it is possible to immediately send the message.
+MAY emit a `MessageSent` event if it is possible to immediately send the message.

-It may not be possible to immediately send the message if additional action such as payment is required.
-Any such additional action must be able to be performed by a party other than the sender.
-Once required actions are completed, the message must be sent and this must be signaled by emitting a `MessageSent` event.

 TBD: Interaction between `payable` and `token/native` attribute.

+#### `MessageSent`

+It MAY not be possible for `sendMessage` to immediately send a message if additional action (such as payment) is required.

+The interface for such any additional action is out of scope of this ERC and MAY be proprietary, but it MUST be able to be performed by a party other than the message sender.

+The gateway MUST emit a `MessageSent` event with the appropriate identifier once required actions are completed and the message is ready to be delivered on the destination.

 ### Incoming Gateway